-- Press © to start a digital compass reading operation (page E-33) This will take an initial reading and then take readings every second for 60 seconds. - If a bearing memory direction angle value is already displayed, it means that there is a reading already stored in Bearing Memory.
-If this happens, press (E) to clear the Bearing Memory reading and exit the bearing memory screen before performing the above step.
+- Press © to start a digital compass reading operation (page E-33).
+This will take an initial reading and then take readings every second for 60 seconds. - second for ob seconds.

+If a bearing memory direction angle value is already displayed, it means that there is a reading already stored in Bearing Memory.
+If this happens, press (a) to clear the Bearing Memory reading and exit the bearing memory screen before performing the above step.

-- 2. During the 60 seconds that digital compass readings are being taken, press (E) to store the current - Treading in Bearing Memory.
+- 2. During the 60 seconds that digital compass readings are being taken, press (E) to store the current - During the 60 seconds that digital compass readings are being taken, press (£) to store the current reading in Bearing Memory.